maxmcd/gRPSQLite/README.md

 1. Dynamically load the VFS
 2. Statically compile the VFS into a SQLite binary

-Statically compiling in is the smoothest experience, as it becomes the default VFS when you open a database file without having to load anything.
+Statically compiling in is the smoothest experience, as it becomes the default VFS when you open a database file without having to `.load` anything or use a custom setup package.

 ### Dynamic Loading